Ricky Gervais: Talk shows

 In January 2006, Gervais interviewed Larry David in a one-off special, Ricky Gervais Meets...
 Larry David.
 On 25 and 26 December 2006 he interviewed Christopher Guest and Garry Shandling which aired on Channel 4.
 There are no plans for further episodes of Meets..., although editions with Monty Python co-founder John Cleese and The Simpsons creator Matt Groening were recorded in 2006 for broadcast in 2007.
 A source claimed, "The Shandling experience put him off for good".
 In January 2009, Gervais was a guest on BravoTV Inside the Actors Studio season 15 with James Lipton, where at one point of the interview he answered Lipton's question as David Brent, his character from The Office.
 Brent obliged the audience by singing his song "Freelove Freeway" with a guitar supplied to him by Lipton.

 Gervais has been on The Late Show with David Letterman 26 times.
 In 2008, he helped Letterman read out the Late Show Top Ten List, Top Ten Stupid Things Americans Say To Brits.
 In mid-2014, upon hearing that Letterman was up for retirement, Gervais jokingly tried to discourage him by suggesting they go on a road trip where they would spend all their money.
 Gervais has appeared on the BBC's The Graham Norton Show many times over the years.
 He has been on Graham Norton's couch with Stephen Merchant, co-creator and co-writer of The Office, to promote Cemetery Junction.
-Another appearance saw him talk about his series Life's Too Short; Johnny Depp, who was there to promote his own film, was also present.
+Another appearance saw him talk about his series Life's Too Short.
+Johnny Depp was also there to promote his own film.